St. Leo Catholic Church - Corona (Queens), NY (photo: Joe Shlabotnik)

 2 manuals, 10 stops, 10 ranks

-The first known organ in St. Leo's Church was built by Reuben Midmer & Sons of Brooklyn.
-It seems likely that this organ dates from the opening of the church building.
-The following specifications were recorded by John Tully in April 1991.
-Mr. Tully did not indicate manual compasses but did note the Pedal Bourdon had 30 pipes.
+The original organ in St. Leo's Church was built in 1906 by Reuben Midmer & Sons of Brooklyn, at a reported cost of $2,000.
+Following are the specifications recorded in April 1991 by John Tully, a local organ service man.
+Manual compasses were not given, but Tully indicated the Pedal Bourdon had 30 pipes.
 The instrument was installed in one central case that measured about 7 feet 2 inches deep by 17 feet high by 12.5 feet wide.
-Mr. Tully indicated that the console contained components manufactured by Klann Organ Supply Co.
-The organ was removed by Alan Laufman of the Organ Clearing House in May 1991.
+The console contained components manufactured by Klann Organ Supply Co.
+In May 1991, the organ was removed by Alan Laufman of the Organ Clearing House.

 Great Organ (Manual I)